 As such, if our training does not expose our clients to each of these planes (and variations thereof), there is a lower likelihood that the client will have any degree of mastery and competency moving with strength, speed, motor control and stability through the motions necessary in the golf swing.

-Stability, strength, power and range of motion must be trained in all 3 planes.
+Stability and mobility, strength, power and range of motion must be trained in all 3 planes.

 2. The strength program doesn't deal with the range of motion and positions necessary to swing well.